No drone zones

 - foreign operators (i.e., anyone who is not Canadian and flies in Canadian airspace)

-If you want to fly in a building where people are present, you must apply for a Special Flight Operations Certificate (SFOC).
-For example, you need an SFOC to fly a drone at a sporting event, trade show, or demonstration.
+If you want to fly in a building where people are present not directly associated with your operation are present, you must apply for a Special Flight Operations Certificate (SFOC).
+For example, you need an SFOC to fly a drone at a sporting event, trade show or demonstration.

 You also need the property owner’s consent.